jwnichols3/s3-batch-ops-restore-copy/README.md

 This value is a single line that looks like `ongoing-request="false", expiry-date="Fri, 26 Feb 2021 00:00:00 GMT"`

 * `ongoing-request` is set to "true" if the restore from Glacier is still happening

+If an object is not there or inaccessible, an error is logged and the job continues.
 ## Examples

 ### Batch01 showing each object